ory/hydra/docs/access-control.md

 }
 ```

-and can answer access requests that look like:
+Now, Hydra is able to answer access requests like the following one:

 ```json
 {